openrewrite/rewrite-docs/running-recipes/getting-started.md

 {% endtab %}
 {% endtabs %}

-Once this recipe has been added to your active recipes, you can run either `./mvnw rewrite:run` or `./gradlew rewriteRun` to execute all of your active recipes.
+Once this recipe has been added to your active recipes, you can run either `mvn rewrite:run` or `gradle rewriteRun` to execute all of your active recipes.
 Afterward, you'll see that:

 * The source files in the `vet` package have been moved to the newly created `veterinary` package
 * References such as import statements have been updated to reflect the new name